 Many settlements in Texas sprang from the activities of mission churches such as San Augustine that were located at river crossings or ranch headquarters.
-Although many have disappeared or have been forgotten, they are an important part of the state's heritage.
+Although many have disappeared or

 Location.
 29° 1.24′ N, 98° 25.91′ W. Marker is near Pleasanton, Texas, in Atascosa County.
 Marker is on Casarez Road 0.3 miles north of Crane Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Pleasanton TX 78064, United States of America.
+Touch for directions.